StreamSharp/.github/CONTRIBUTING.md

 ### 3. Make Your Changes

 Make your changes to the codebase, adhering to the existing code style and structure.
-If you’re introducing new features or modifying functionality, ensure the relevant documentation (both in code comments and external docs) is updated.
+If you’re introducing new features or modifying functionality, ensure the relevant documentation (both in code comments and external docs where possible) is updated.

 ### 4. Submit a Pull Request